klenwell/rails-code-challenge/README.markdown

     --------------
     Total           5.0 hours

-I may continue working on additional enhancements over the next couple days as time permits.
-I will continue to push changes to my repository.

 ### Production Considerations
-A list of potential enhancement can be found in the "To Do" list on my Trello board:
+A list of potential enhancements can be found in the "To Do" list on my Trello board:

 - [https://trello.com/b/HeGGvdbM/san-pedro](https://trello.com/b/HeGGvdbM/san-pedro)

 To transform this into a production-ready site, I would consider the following points:

-- Subject application to appropriate security analysis.
+- Add authentication (using OpenID).
+Subject application to appropriate security analysis.
+- Add a file/upload model to track uploads and stop duplicates.
 - Provide more detailed error messages to identify issues with reject files.
-- Refactor data parser to be more tolerant or flexible, perhaps as its own class or library.
+- Delegate processing to backend queues should upload files be too large for single request.
 - Restructure data?
   - The extra models and tables may be overkill if the data is going to be integrated with existing data by some secondary process.
   - Denormalize products table further to preserve all order data with records (perhaps in a json field)?
   - Denormalization may also be warranted depending the size of data and performance demands on application.
 - Use a different data store?
+- Refactor data parser to be more tolerant or flexible, perhaps as its own class or library.
 - Solicit suggestions for improved interface.